wesleycamargo/azure-docs.pt-br/articles/redis-cache/cache-python-get-started.md

   ![][2]

-Depois que o cache for criado, clique nele no portal para exibir as configurações de cache.
+Depois de criar o cache, clique nele no portal do Azure para exibir as configurações do cache.
 Você precisará do seguinte:

 - **Nome do host.** Esse é o nome que você inseriu ao criar o cache.
 - **Porta.** Clique no link em **Portas** para exibir as portas.
 Use a porta SSL.